OverlordZorn/A3_HeliLandingPractice_reworked/README.md

 ## What is this Scenario about?

 Its a Helicopter Landing Practice.
-It provides a great way to get familiar with helicopters in arma 3, explore a new terrain or just chill out while listening to some good tunes or your favorite podcast.
+It provides a great way to get familiar with helicopters in Arma 3, explore a new terrain or just chill out while listening to some good tunes or your favorite podcast.

-## Why the rework?
+### Why the rework?
-The original author provided this concept only for Malden and Livonia, but there are many other great Islands in ArmA3 that would provide a great stage for this scenario.
-Also noticed that the Global Mobilisation Helicopters havent been detected by the Virtual Vehicle Spawner, therefore I wanted to create a compatibility for them.
+Originally,  this concept only released for Malden and Livonia, but there are many other great terrains in Arma 3.
+Also noticed that the Global Mobilisation Helicopters havent been detected by the Virtual Vehicle Spawner, therefore I added them to the VVS as well.

 ## How does it Works?